cmp0x5/cmp0x5.github.io/blog/checksum.md

 ![4](./pictures/checksum4.png)

-For the additions, we can see that the program generates two random numbers and scans the user's input to check whether the given answer is correct, printing "Try again! ;)" to the screen if the given answer is incorrect:
+For the additions, we can see that the program generates two random numbers and scans the user's input to check whether the given answer for the sum is correct, printing "Try again! ;)" to the screen and exiting in the case of an incorrect answer.

 ![5](./pictures/checksum5.png)